teamshares/shoelace/docs/pages/components/select.md

 ### Label with Context Note

 Use the `context-note` attribute to add text that provides additional context or reference.
-For text that contains HTML, use the `context-note` slot.
+For text that contains HTML, use the `context-note` slot. **Note:** On small screens the context note will wrap below the label if there isn't enough room next to the label.

 :::tip
 **Usage:** Use a **context note** to provide secondary contextual data, especially dynamic data, that would help the user when choosing an option.
 Use **help text** to communicate instructions or requirements for choosing an option without errors.